How do I know if I need a home visit?

 What happens at a Home Visit?

 A home visit generally lasts 1-2 hours.
-During this time a physical assessment of the mother and baby will be taken as it relates to breastfeeding.
+During this time a physical assessment will be taken as it relates to breastfeeding.
 Typically, a full feeding will be observed.
-Attention will be paid to the baby's positioning and latch as well as to the mother's overall comfort.
-The baby will be weighed on a digital scale, before and after the feeding, as a tool to assist in determining how breastfeeding is going.
-After making careful notes and observations, a plan will be made that is specific to the needs of the mother and baby.
+Attention will be paid to the baby's positioning and latch as well as to the parent's overall comfort.
+Baby will be weighed on a digital scale, before and after the feeding, as a tool to evaluate weight gain and to assist in determining how breastfeeding is going.
+After making careful notes and observations, a plan will be made that is specific to the needs of the breastfeeding dyad.
 Upon completion of the visit you will receive a form to submit to your insurance for possible reimbursement.
-If needed, follow-ups can be done by appointment, phone, email or at support groups.